ragnarula/vagrant-spark/Readme.md

 Within the ```vagrant-spark-master``` directory extracted from the downloaded zip, you should see two directories ```data``` and ```notebooks```.
 Any files placed in ```data``` will be accessible at the path ```/data``` from within a notebook.
 Any notebooks placed in the ```notebooks``` directory will show up in the ```notebooks``` directory in the Jupyter interface.

 ## Feedback
 I've only tested this on my machine which is a Mac.
-It should work on windows too, but if anyone has issues please concat me on Moodle, in class or via Github Issues above.
+It should work on windows too, but if anyone has issues please contact me on Moodle, in class or via Github Issues above.
+Also feel free to send pull requests with bug fixes.